Racist Restaurants in Seattle: "Mammy's Shack: and "Coon Chicken Inn"

 Text-to-speech Audio

-Seattle's "Mammy's Shack" advertised cooked by a real southern mammy.
-The nearby "Coon Chicken Inn" opened at this exact spot in 1929.
+Seattle's "Mammy's Shack" advertised cooked by "a real southern mammy."
+The nearby "Coon Chicken Inn" openedlater at this location in 1929.
 Along with locations in Salt Lake and Portland, each of the "Coon Chicken Inn" restaurants stayed in business until the 1950s.
-The Seattle NAACP protested the way that the restaurant's name makes use of a racial slur from 1930 to the restaurant's closing in the 1950s.
-The NAACP protested that every part of the restaurant used racist images and made liberal allusions to the "good old days" of the antebellum South.
-For example, the door and the restaurant's logo was designed to look like a smiling blackface caricature of porter.
+The Seattle NAACP protested the way that the restaurant's name employed of a racial slur from 1930 to the restaurant's closing in the 1950s.
+The NAACP protested that every part of the restaurant used racist images and made liberal allusions to the "good old days" of the antebellum South, slavery, and Jim Crow.
+For example, the door and the restaurant's logo were both designed to look like a smiling Blackface caricature of a porter.

 Images